 Date Day of the week

-No Name
+N° Name

-No Name
+N° Name

-Try addressing the following questions in a speedy way but while always fully understanding what you are doing; if you don't understand, ask for help.
-The most important is to learn ...
+- te following questions in a speedy way but while always fully understanding who ou don't understand, ask for help.
+The most important is to learn

-1. DCT Coefficients versus Image Blocks: Select 2 image block examples (from the 20 available) for which the obtained set of non-null DCT coefficients may be easily explained looking to some basic image blocks features.
-For the 2 cases selected, explain the relationship between the image block and the corresponding DCT coefficients (see the image block energy distribution on the first chart on the right).
+available) for looking to som between the in ents versus Image Blocks: Select 2 image block examples (from the 2 which the obtained set of non-null DCT coefficients may be easily explained to basic image blocks features.
+For the 2 cases selected, explain the relationshing block and the corresponding DCT coefficients (see the image block energing the first chart on the right).

+Image:

+Image: